 - Pack any creature comforts you may require.
 I.e. Chair, table, beach umbrella, snacks, water, rain and/or cold weather gear, sun block.

 - Ensure you are at your assigned position at or before the designated time.

 - Check in and introduce yourself as the volunteer communications person to the event coordinator at your site.
 Let them know we are there to support their communications needs.

 - Check in with Net Control when you are in position and operational.

 - During the event, minimize your on-air time to allow necessary traffic to be passed in a timely manner.

-- Continuously monitor your radio to receive traffic from net control.
+- Continuously monitor your radio to receive traffic from net control or other net stations.